 Mr Millar is also a past chairman of the Healthcare Financial Management Association (HFMA), and has undertaken a number of overseas study tours on their behalf.
 He has written and lectured on health systems in a number of European and African countries, as well as Australia, China, New Zealand and United States.

 Mr Terry Hunt

-Mr Hunt grew up in the heart of Suffolk, and was appointed editor of the Evening Star, in 1993.
+Mr Hunt was a founding member of the Trust.
+He grew up in the heart of Suffolk, and was appointed editor of the Evening Star, in 1993.
 Three years later, in 1996, he became editor of the East Anglian Daily Times.

 During his editorship, Mr Hunt maintained the paper’s long-held reputation for fighting on behalf of Suffolk’s people and communities.
 His passion for education saw the EADT campaign to achieve better standards in Suffolk schools.
 One initiative, Maths Challenge, won a global award.

 When he retired in 2017, Mr Hunt was the longest-serving regional newspaper editor in England.
 In his spare time, he is a season ticket holder at Ipswich Town.